nown1337/PUBG-DMA/README.md

 ---

-## If you have any question, you can open ticket on discord server.
+## If you have any question, you can open ticket on discord server
 https://discord.gg/N8RfW24Jn9